Clariteia/minos-documentation/docs/quickstart/aggregate.md

     # subject: ...
     # questions: ...
 ```
+**Important**: The `timedelta` support is being on development stage (https://github.com/Clariteia/minos_microservice_common/issues/312).
+It's recommended to use the `int` type until the development is completed.

 Then, an exam instance could be created as follows:
 ```python
 Exam("Mid-term", timedelta(hours=1, minutes=30))